platonai/PulsarRPA/README.md

 中文文档：[README.zh](README.zh.md).

 # Features
-- Web SQL: Do all Web mining jobs using SQL
+- X-SQL: Do all data jobs using SQL
 - BI Integration: Turn Web sites into tables and charts using just one simple SQL
 - Ajax support: Access the Web automatically, behave like humans
 - Web site monitoring: monitor news sites, e-commerce sites out-of-box